RyanDavidson417/BitwiseKey/README.md

 # Bitwise Key

-A solo-developed indie game.
+A solo project of mine to develop a small scale indie game inspired by roguelike and metroidvania elements, still a work in progress.

 ## Description
-A work in progress solo development indie game drawing with metroidvania and roguelike elements.
-The final product will have 4 collectible abilities which spawn in randomized locations across the map, leaving players to decide the order in which they want to explore the map and collect the abilities, each of which will be useful as they explore further, and necessary to reach and explore the next level.
+While most mashups of the two genres have abilities the player collects on a given run, which then persist between runs and provide a form of inter-run progression.
+Instead I wanted to create a game in which the ability based progression of metroidvanias changes within the randomized, repetative nature of roguelikes.
+The final product will have four collectible abilities which spawn in randomized locations across the map, leaving players to decide the order in which they want to explore the map and collect the abilities.
+These abilities will make exploration of the first level easier and faster, and will be necessary to unlock and explore the second level to the end of the game.

 ## Current features
 So far, I have a solid foundation of much of the gameplay mechanics.
-Including player movement, simplistic enemy behavior, and the infrastructure for gameplay progression.
-This last point includes the implementation of two of the 4 planned abilities, the ability to reset the current run, and randomized placement of the abilities throughout my initial map design.
+Including player movement, simplistic enemy behavior, and substantial infrastructure for gameplay progression.
+This last point includes the implementation of two of the four planned abilities, the ability to reset the current run, and randomized placement of the abilities throughout my initial map design.

-To view these current features, view the playable release, but please be aware that this project is actively in progress.
-While I wanted my work to be viewable somewhere, there's a reason this is still only on github rather than itch.io or a personal website.
-For further details on my plans for future features, polishing, and everything else that'll make this game stand out, please see the following section.
+To view these current features, feel free to view the playable release exe file on the development branch.
+But please be aware that this project is actively in progress.
+While I wanted my work to be viewable somewhere as soon as possible, there's a reason this is still only on github rather than itch.io or a personal website.
+For further details on my plans for future features, polishing, and everything else that'll make this game feel fun, please see the Future Plans section below.

 A more specific list of the currently implemented features:
-- player is able to spawn in at the center of the map, they will be able to view a timer which does not start until the player provides input (either by looking around or movement).
+- Player is able to spawn in at the center of the map.
+They will be able to view a timer which does not start until the player provides input (either by looking around or moving).
-- 2 pods spawn at 2 of 4 randomized locations throughout the map, each with their own emissive colors.
+- 2 pods spawn at 2 of 4 randomized locations throughout the map, each with their own unique colors.
 The player can interact (E) with these pods to collect them and unlock new abilities.
-  - the green pod unlocks X-ray vision, enabling a particle effect on fake walls throughout one room of the map, and allowing players to pass through them.
+  - The green pod unlocks X-ray vision, enabling a particle effect on fake walls throughout one room of the map, and allowing players to pass through them.
-  - the blue pod unlocks invisibility, providing players with a recharging source of energy that they can then use to disable detection by the enemy AI
+  - The blue pod unlocks invisibility, allowing players to manually activate it and disable detection by the enemy AI.
+Players have a limited amount of "charge" they can use to power the invisibility, which will recharge when not in use.
-- in addition to the starting room, there are currently a total of three rooms, each heavily associated with each ability
+- In addition to the starting room, there are currently a total of three rooms, each heavily associated with each ability
-  - the maze contains fake walls which can be detected and passed through when the player has x ray vision
+  - The maze contains fake walls, which can be detected and passed through when the player has x ray vision
-  - A room with an enemy in it is far easy to pass through then the player can turn invisible
+  - A room with an enemy in it, which is far easier to pass through then the player can turn invisible
-  - a platforming room will have a shortcut which will only be accessible with a third ability (detailed in the following section)
+  - A platforming room will have a shortcut which will only be accessible with a third ability (Wall Cling, detailed in the following section)
-- at any given point, the player can press R to reset the game.
-This will spawn them back in the center of the map, reset the timer remove their abilities, and re-randomize the placement of the abilities throughout the map
+- At any given point, the player can press R to reset the game.
+This will spawn them back in the center of the map, reset the timer, remove their abilities, and re-randomize the placement of the abilities throughout the map

 ## Future Plans